 3. Substantially complete.

 If the Final Inspector finds the Work substantially complete or substantially complete with punch list items, then the Contractor’s maintenance responsibilities end on the day of the Final Inspection, except for any maintenance related to unfinished punch list items.
-This does not relieve the Contractor of responsibility to correct defective Work or repair damage caused by the Contractor or waive any other remedy to which the Department is entitled at law or in equity.
+This does not relieve the Contractor of responsibility to correct defective Work or repair damage caused by the Contractor or waive any other remedy to which the LPA is entitled at law or in equity.
 The Final Inspector will issue a Final Inspection Report that will document the findings of the inspection and start any warranty period.

 B. Punch List.
 The Final Inspector will issue to the Contractor a written punch list of work required as a condition of acceptance.
-For project involving multiple public agencies, the Final Inspector will receive and compile punch lists from all agencies that have authority to provide one prior to issuing the Department’s punch list.
+For project involving multiple public agencies, the Final Inspector will receive and compile punch lists from all agencies that have authority to provide one prior to issuing the LPA’s punch list.
 The Final Inspector’s punch list will stipulate a reasonable time to complete the required Work.
-Failure of the Contractor to complete the punch list items by the stipulated time will result in the assessment of fifty percent of the Liquidated Damages according to for each Calendar Day for every day beyond the stipulated time the punch list work remains incomplete and beyond the revised Completion Date.
+Failure of the Contractor to complete the punch list items by the stipulated time will result in the assessment of fifty percent of the Liquidated Damages according to 108.07 for each Calendar Day for every day beyond the stipulated time the punch list work remains incomplete and beyond the revised Completion Date.

 C. Finalization.
-The Contractor shall accept the final quantities as determined by the Engineer or provide a written notice indicating the reason for disagreement within 30 Calendar Days of receiving the Engineer’s list of final quantities.
-The prescribed 30 Calendar Day period can be modified by mutual agreement of the Contractor and the District Construction Engineer.
+The DBT shall accept the final quantities as determined by the Engineer or provide a written notice indicating the reason for disagreement within 30 Calendar Days of receiving the Engineer’s list of final quantities.
+The prescribed 30 Calendar Day period can be modified by mutual agreement of the DBT and the PRC and/or CPE.
 If no notice of disagreement is received, then the final payment will be based on the Engineer’s list of final quantities.

 Supply all documents necessary for Project finalization within 60 Calendar Days from the date that the Work is physically complete.
 These documents include: